NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 #### The BANG`!`

-As you can see from the above and actually running the snippet, the force-unwrapped `state` in the `Store` will always be set to non-nil values before it's used as a non nil value.
+As you can see from the above and running the snippet, the force-unwrapped `state` in the `Store` is always set to non-nil values before it is used as a non-nil value.
 It is not only safe but also convenient to use (no need for `guard let`s everywhere).

 ### Subscribing to a Store

-*Subscriber*s are functions which takes a *Store* as their only param.
+*Subscriber*s are functions which take a *Store* as their only param.
 They can subscribe to *Store*s by calling the `subscribe` method as illustrated below.
-When a *Subscriber* is subscribed to a *Store*, it will receive the *Store*'s current *State*.
+When a *Subscriber* subscribes to a *Store*, it receives the *Store*'s current *State*.

 ```swift
 class Store<State> {